 The NAB furthers its mission and accomplishes its goal’s through a variety of programs and services.

-- NAB Residential Care/Assisted Living Administrators (RC/AL) Examination Program
+- NAB Residential Care/Assisted Living Administrators (RC/AL) Line of Service Examination

 The NAB RC/AL exam program is an entry-level examination that measures the entry-level knowledge of residential care/assisted living administrators.
 The RC/AL examination is required as a component of the licensure requirements in several states.
 Additional states sponsor and encourage voluntary participation in the RC/AL exam program.